Sources: UK Forests and Climate Change

 Figure 4.2 shows annual estimates of carbon accumulation by country, taken from the same source but shows carbon in living forest biomass only; it excludes carbon in litter, soils and forest products.
 Future predictions of carbon uptake assume that commercial conifer plantations will be replanted when felled, and that planting of new woodland will continue at the same rate as in 2012 (mid projection).

 The carbon sequestration estimates presented in Table 4.2 and Figure 4.2 differ significantly from those published in "Forestry Statistics 2013", due to changes in the data and model used by CEH.
 For more information, please refer to the CEH "UK Greenhouse Gas Inventory, 1990 to 2012: Annual Report for submission under the Framework Convention on Climate Change" (http://naei.defra.gov.uk/reports/reports?report_id=789) and "Projections of emissions and removals from the LULUCF sector to 2050" (http://naei.defra.gov.uk/reports/reports?report_id=798).

 Emissions and sequestration can be presented as tonnes carbon or tonnes carbon dioxide (CO2).
 To convert from tonnes CO2 to tonnes carbon multiply by 12/44.

 Woodland Carbon Code

-Information about Woodland Carbon Code projects comes from the Register of UK Woodland Carbon Projects, administered by the Forestry Commission.
+Information about Woodland Carbon Code projects comes from the UK Woodland Carbon Registry, housed on the Markit Environmental Registry (www.markit.com/product/registry).
 The register is a live database and summary data are extracted on a quarterly basis.

 Further information on the Woodland Carbon Code is available at: www.forestry.gov.uk/carboncode